thewtex/thesis/plaque_strain/plaque_strain.rst

   :height: 17.8cm
 .. highlights::

-  |shadowing_long|: Low strain in a calcific plaque, but high strain in other
+  |shadowing_long|: Low strain in a calcified plaque, but high strain in other
   areas.  a) Displacement vectors, b) strain tensor ellipses, c) maximum absolute principal strain, d) maximum shear strain, e) total strain energy, and f) distortional energy.

-It is well known that calcific plaques are associated with high acoustic attenuation and that they are extremely stiff.
+It is well known that calcified plaques are associated with high acoustic attenuation and that they are extremely stiff.
 The increased attenuation explains the acoustic shadowing on these images of the left side of Subject 158.
 As the displacement vectors indicate in |shadowing|\ a), this plaque undergoes a